Probate costs several percent of GROSS estate assets.

 Probabte records are public.
 Everyone will know what you gave away and to whom.
-This is a boon for fortune hunters.

 What if you own property in one or more other states when you pass away?
 Without planning, your out-of-state property may be subject to a process known as Ancillary Probate.
 Under Ancillary Probate, property that's located out-of-state may need to go through the probate process in the state where it's located before it can be passed on.
 This presents two potential complications for your loved ones at the time of your death.